Complex $L_p$-Intersection Bodies: (Pseudo-)Convexity

 \subsection{Basic notions}

-First, recall that a function $\varphi: \CC^n \to [-\infty, \infty)$ is called \emph{plurisubharmonic}, if \begin{itemize} \item $\varphi$ is upper semi-continuous; \item the map $\CC \ni z \mapsto \varphi(u + z v)$ is subharmonic for all $u, v \in \CC^n$, \end{itemize} see, e.g., \cite{Hoermander1973}*{Def.~1.6.1 and 2.6.1}.
+First, recall that a function $\varphi: \Omega \to [-\infty, \infty)$, defined on an open subset $\Omega \subseteq \CC^n$, is called \emph{plurisubharmonic}, if \begin{itemize} \item $\varphi$ is upper semi-continuous; \item for all $u, v \in \CC^n$, the map $z \mapsto \varphi(u + z v)$ is subharmonic where it is defined, \end{itemize} see, e.g., \cite{Hoermander1973}*{Def.~1.6.1 and 2.6.1}.
 Examples are given by all subharmonic and, hence, by all convex functions on $\CC^n$.
 Using this notion, pseudo-convex sets are defined as follows.